fmalmeida/MpGAP/README.md

 ## Citation

 To cite this pipeline users can use our Zenodo tag or directly via the github url.
 Users are encouraged to cite the programs used in this pipeline whenever they are used.

+Please, do not forget to cite the software that were used whenever you use its outputs.
+See [the list of tools](markdown/list_of_tools.md).